-- 1. No eating or drinking - 2.
-Bags and belongings should be placed on the shelves provided in the labs - 3.
-Students must have their lab manual with them and bring any completed pre-lab assignments to the lab - 4.
+- 1. No eating or drinking. - 2.
+Bags and belongings are placed on the shelves provided in the labs. - 3.
+Students are only permitted to start a lab where they have this school of physics manual in print.
+The school of physics lab manual for your module is available in print from the school of physics admin office and is also available online from the school of physics pages. - 4.
 It is the student's responsibility to attend an originally assigned lab slot.
 Zero grade is assigned by default for no attendance at this lab.

 In the case of unavoidable absence, it is the student's responsibility to complete the lab in an alternative slot as soon as possible.
-The student is graded if doing so, however such a slot can't be guaranteed as lab numbers are strictly limited.
+If this is done, the default student grade of zero is updated online with the awarded grade after an additional two weeks.
+However, such an alternative lab slot can't be guaranteed as lab numbers are strictly limited.
 The lab manager, Thomas O'Reilly (Room Science East 1.41), may be of help in discussing potential alternative lab times.
-Where best efforts have been made to attend an alternative but this still hasn't been possible, students should then discuss with their module coordinator.
+Where best efforts have been made to attend an alternative lab slot but this hasn't been possible, students should then discuss with their module coordinator.

-5. Students work in pairs in the lab, however students are reminded that reports should be prepared individually and should comply with UCD plagiarism policy (see next page).
+5. Students work in pairs in the lab, however reports are prepared individually and must comply with UCD plagiarism policy (see next page).